Date Printing on Packaging Film: Best Practices

 Selecting Inks for Different Packaging Films

 Every film substrate reacts differently to ink.
-A porous paper laminate requires a formulation different from that of a high-gloss poly wrap.
-In many cases, standard inks flake, smear, or simply won’t bond.
-Choosing the right date code printer for film means choosing one with built-in ink flexibility.
+Porous paper laminates, high‑gloss poly wraps, and other flexible materials require specific ink formulations to achieve proper adhesion.
+Many standard inks may flake, smear, or fail to bond, so selecting the right date code printer for film means choosing one with built-in ink flexibility.

 Why Choose CIJ for Printing on Packaging Film?

-With a system like the MK-G Series, teams gain added control, automated upkeep, and the adaptability required to meet modern line demands.
+With a system like the MK-G Series, production teams gain more control over print conditions, automated maintenance functions, and the adaptability required to meet modern packaging line demands.

 Contact us to learn more about how our advanced technology can help take your business to the next level.